Copywriting – Persuasive Format

 You’re done with the first draft.

 By far, the best direct response copywriting I have seen comes from Ivan Levison.
-While heading up Marketing at one company, I used Ivan to help with copy, and as a consultant to train a new internal copywriter.
+While heading up Marketing at one company, I used Ivan to help with the copy, but also to train a new internal copywriter.
 After every session with Ivan, my copywriter came to me and expressed her excitement about all of the exciting information she was learning.

 Her first direct mail piece, under Ivan’s guidance, had a 43% response rate–so great and unexpected that we ran out of inventory!
 No wonder he is used by Adobe, Apple, HP, and Microsoft and is so highly recommended from all the marketing greats, including Geoffrey Moore, author of “Crossing the Chasm.”